Skip to main content

 Blacksmith shop building painted red with trees in the background.

-Historic Charlton Park (HCP) has been awarded a grant from the W.S. and Lois VanDalson Foundation to perform additional accessibility projects throughout the historic village.
-This work will enhance the visitor experience by better connecting people that are aging or use a mobility device to the historic buildings.
+Historic Charlton Park (HCP) was awarded a grant from the W.S. and Lois VanDalson Foundation in 2024 to perform additional accessibility projects throughout the historic village.
+This work enhanced the visitor experience by better connecting people that are aging or use a mobility device to the historic buildings.
 This project is part of larger efforts to address accessibility deficiencies as outlined in HCP’s master plan.
-Funding will be used to offset the costs of completing the permanent ramps and barrier free entries to four buildings in the historic village (Sixberry House, Lee School, Hall House, Barber Shop).
-Remaining funding will be used to address access barriers to the Blacksmith Shop.
+Funding was used to offset the costs of completing the permanent ramps and barrier free entries to four buildings in the historic village (Sixberry House, Lee School, Hall House, Barber Shop, and Blacksmith Shop).
+Read the full press release.
+Questions?
+Call (269) 945-3775, email info@charltonpark.org.

 Thank you for the Michigan Arts and Culture Council.